connected-autonomous-mobility/installDonkeycarJetsonNanoJP46/reprocing-Eds-script/README.md

 - [x] used the webcontroller

 To be checked
+- [ ] create own joystick to be sure angle & throttle are given correctly
 - [ ] check debug output
 - [ ] test driving with a plain pwm-joystick script that hardware is ok
 - [ ] test with jp461 inkl. naisy docker